-- Supportive services may be provided only when necessary for enabling an individual to participate in WIOA activities and may be made available to anyone participating in Title I activities. - Follow-up services, which for youth may include supportive services, must be provided to all participants for a minimum duration of 12 months. - Supportive services may only be provided to customers who cannot obtain supportive services through other programs or partner agencies providing such services.
+- Supportive services may be provided only when necessary for enabling an individual to participate in WIOA and other Workforce Development programs/activities and may be made available to anyone participating in Title I activities. - Follow-up services, which for WIOA youth may include supportive services, must be provided to all participants for a minimum duration of 12 months. - Supportive services may only be provided to customers who cannot obtain supportive services through other programs or partner agencies providing such services.
 The provision of accurate information about the availability of support services in the local areas, as well as referral to such activities, is one of the career services that must be made available to adult and dislocated worker through the One-Stop Delivery system. - Local Boards may establish limits on the provision of Support Services or provide One-Stop operators the authority to establish such limits, including maximum amount and maximum time.
+The per participant slot cost for Support Services may vary depending on funding availability and special project or special grant parameters and guidelines. - One-Stop Operator is to ensure the costs for Support Services are reasonable, necessary, and allowable under federal and City of Los Angeles Economic and Workforce Development Department (EWDD) guidelines. - Emergency Support Services provided under special projects or special grants may only be provided to customers who cannot afford to obtain such services on their own and is needed to complete WIOA related activities.

-One-Stop Operator is to ensure the costs are reasonable, necessary, and allowable under federal guidelines. - Supportive services may be received throughout the period that the customer is enrolled in WIOA activities (Career or Training Services). - Supportive services must be documented in a customer's file as part of the individual's Individual Employment Plan (IEP) or Youth Individual Service Strategy (ISS) and include a needs assessment and justification for supportive services, amount of planned funding, and verification that services were received. - Documentation of supportive services must include a receipt in the customer's case file to validate that services were received and to ensure that payments are made for authorized WIOA services.
-Contracted providers must utilize CalJobsTM to report actual date support services were provided.
-Documentation will be verified by WDD monitors in CalJOBSTM
+- Supportive services may be received throughout the period that the customer is enrolled in WIOA and/or Workforce Development Youthspecific programs and activities (Career or Training Services). - Supportive services must be documented in a customer's file and identified as a barrier as part of the individual's Individual Employment Plan (IEP) or Youth Individual Service Strategy (ISS).
+This should also include a needs assessment for how the support services will assist with the barrier and justification for supportive services, amount of planned funding, and verification that services were received.
+This should be thoroughly documented in customers' case notes. - For non-WIOA Workforce Development program Youth participants, supportive services shall be provided if there is a need for items or services to aid in the successful completion of the program in which the youth is enrolled. - Documentation of supportive services must include a receipts and affidavit in the customer's case file to validate that services were received and to ensure that payments are made for authorized WIOA services.
+Contracted providers must utilize CalJOBS to update Case Notes and report actual date support services were provided.
+Documentation will be verified by WDD monitors in CalJOBSSM. - For non-WIOA Workforce Development Youth programs, documentation of supportive services must include program enrollment verification, justification (dress code requirements from employers, class syllabus, and similar documents indicating the items requested are needed), receipts, and a document to validate that services/items were received by youth participant.